 Working With Communities to Improve Nutrition and Physical Activity

-The mission of the Harvard Prevention Research Center (HPRC) on Nutrition and Physical Activity at the Harvard T.H.
-Chan School of Public Health is to work with communities, community agencies, state and local government, and other partners to develop, implement, and evaluate the effectiveness and cost-effectiveness of methodologies and interventions to improve nutrition and physical activity and reduce overweight and chronic disease risk among children, youth, and their families and to translate and disseminate this work at community, state and national levels to reduce and eliminate disparities in these outcomes.
+The mission of the Prevention Research Center on Nutrition and Physical Activity at the Harvard T.H.
+Chan School of Public Health (HPRC) is to work with communities, community agencies, state and local government, and other partners to develop, implement, and evaluate the effectiveness and cost-effectiveness of methodologies and interventions to improve nutrition and physical activity and reduce obesity and chronic disease risk among children, youth, and their families and to translate and disseminate this work at community, state and national levels to reduce and eliminate disparities in these outcomes.
 Learn more about the HPRC.

 Together with our community partners, the HPRC has launched groundbreaking research in a variety of settings.
 We disseminate tool, trainings, and products within our partner communities and states, as well as nationally and internationally.
 Learn more about our key research and browse our products and resources.

 The Prevention Research Center on Nutrition and Physical Activity at the Harvard T.H.
 Chan School of Public Health (HPRC) is supported by the Centers for Disease Control and Prevention (U48DP006376).
 The findings and conclusions are those of the author(s) and do not necessarily represent the official position of the Centers for Disease Control and Prevention or other funders.